 An SDM license allows a retailer to sell beer and wine for off-premises consumption.
-An SDD license allows a retailer to sell spirits for off-premises consumption.

 A "growler" means any clean, refillable, resealable container that is exclusively intended, and used only, for the sale of beer for consumption off the premises and that has a liquid capacity that does not exceed one gallon.

-Currently, the Code to fill and sell growlers with beer for off-premises consumption a business must hold both a specially designated merchant license and one of the following licenses: a Class C, tavern, Class A hotel, Class B hotel, club, Class G-1, or Class G-2.
+Under the code, only an eligible merchant may fill and sell growlers with beer for off-premises consumption.
+The term means a person that holds both a specially designated merchant (SDM) license and one of the following licenses: a specially designated distributor (SDD), a Class C, tavern, Class A hotel, Class B hotel, club, Class G-1, or Class G-2.